Liberontissauri/Ball-Physics-With-TypeScript/README.md

 #Ball Physics Experience:volleyball:

 ![img](preview.gif)

-This is an attempt to recreate the physics of bouncing balls:basketball: using [TypeScript](https://github.com/microsoft/TypeScript) coupled with [Victor JS](https://github.com/maxkueng/victor), a library used for vector 	:arrow_right: manipulation.
+This is an attempt to recreate the physics of bouncing balls:basketball: using [TypeScript](https://github.com/microsoft/TypeScript) coupled with [Victor JS](https://github.com/maxkueng/victor), a library used for vector 	:arrow_right: manipulation.<br>
 Try a live version [here](google.com)!

 ##Setup
 Clone the Repo:
 >git clone https://github.com/Liberontissauri/Ball-Physics-With-TypeScript